How to run a gridnode

 Configuration file

-wallet go to the nodes/setup screen again and click on the Open Config
+wallet, navigate to the nodes/setup screen, and click the Open Config

 button.
-This will open a text file where you paste the output from the script.
+This action opens a text file where you should paste the script’s output.

 Starting the node